Construction Site Security

 Construction Equipment Theft

-Despite their size, the high-ticket average makes heavy machinery frequent targets.
+Despite their size, the high-ticket average makes heavy machinery a frequent target.
 Thieves will target everything from backhoes, skid loaders, excavators, and bulldozers to the gas in their tanks.
-We already mentioned equipment can run into hundreds of thousands of dollars depending on size and type, and recovery rates for stolen equipment hover around 56%.
+We already mentioned that equipment can run into hundreds of thousands of dollars depending on size and type, and recovery rates for stolen equipment hover around 56%.

 Small construction companies face disproportionate impacts from equipment theft and are less likely to have GPS monitoring equipment to aid in recovery.
 Technology is becoming more affordable, and the cost of equipment theft is too high not to invest in one of the many solutions.